TLTR: This blog explores landscaping insurance and how it benefits you and your business.

 Commercial Auto Insurance

 Note: Commercial auto insurance will not cover the loss of a lawnmower since it is not considered a vehicle.
 It is classified as property.
-Since commercial property insurance covers business property, it will cover the loss of a lawnmower.
+Moreover, since commercial property insurance covers business property, it will cover the loss of a lawnmower.

 For example, while pruning a tree, you can suddenly cut an electric wire and cause an electrical outage.
 Your client may sue you for this error.
 With general liability insurance, you can protect your business against possible lawsuits.
 Therefore, pairing your landscaping insurance with CGLI is very essential.